HelpContact UsView shopping cart

 This seedless Tamarind Paste (or pulp or makham piak in Thai) is used in many Thai recipes.
 Tamarind paste is the pulp from the ripe pod of the tamarind tree (tamarindus indica), a native of India.
 The pods ripen from green to brown and inside are hard smooth brown seeds surrounded by sweet-tart, dark brownish-red sticky pulp.
-The pulp is seperated from the seeds and fibers and then compressed into blocks (ma-kahm bpiak), to preserve it.
+The pulp is separated from the seeds and fibers and then compressed into blocks (ma-kahm bpiak), to preserve it.

 The tamarind tree is a large, attractive, slow-growing tree originally from Eastern Africa but which now grows all over the tropics, including Thailand.
 The tree has bright green ferny leaves that fold down in cold, damp weather or after sunset.
 The small yellow-veined flowers are fragrant.
 Its spreading branches and thick, straight trunk make it an ideal ornamental shade tree but, more importantly, the edible tamarind fruit is a much-valued ingredient in many Thai recipes.